madewithlove/glue/docs/basic/getting-started.md

 ### Creating a Glue instance

 You configure the application by passing a `ConfigurationInterface` implementation to the constructor.
+The class accepts an array of various options:

 ```php
 <?php